Shutter Mechanisms

 Tensioning the shutter

-The two setting wheels B, B1, are locked together during the first part of the setting movement, that is, until the lower blind is fully wound and the adjustment of the exposure slit is obtained by further winding the setting wheel B to draw more tape onto the upper roller.
+The two setting wheels B and B1, are locked together during the first part of the setting movement, that is until the lower blind is fully wound and the adjustment of the exposure slit is obtained by further winding the setting wheel B to draw more tape onto the upper roller.
 The wheel B operates pinion Z which winds blind a, B1 operates z1 which winds blind a1.On winding the external knob C on the shaft c in an anti-clockwise direction, the rear wheel B, controlling the upper blind a, is rotated and carries with it the wheel B1, controlling the lower blind a1, by means of a pivoted catch D which engages a pin d extending from the wheel B through a concentric slot d1 in the wheel B1.
-The knob is wound until the catch D is disengaged from the pin d by a fixed projection L. At this point the wheel B1 and blind a1 are held wound by the release lever F engaging a notch between the two setting wheels.
-The knob C is again rotated to further wind the blind a, during this operation the pin d travels in the slot d1.
+The knob is wound until the catch D is disengaged from pin d by a fixed projection L. At this point, the wheel B1 and blind a1 are held wound by the release lever F engaging a notch between the two setting wheels.
+The knob C is again rotated to further wind the blind a, during this operation pin d travels in slot d1.
 The face of the wheel B is provided with a series of notches, e, which are engaged to hold the wheel B by a spring pawl E projecting through the wheel B1.
 The notches correspond to the exposure slits.
 On a ring between the shutter mechanism and the knob C are a second series of notches, X, corresponding to e, the notch (and so the required slit width and exposure) can be selected by turning the ring, the movement of the knob C is limited by the setting (the patent shows the notches X on the wheel B1).

 Releasing